damartripamungkas/damartripamungkas.github.io/README.md

 ### 📖 Description :

 This application was created as a portfolio piece.
 It is very versatile, suitable for displaying anyone's work, because it has a universal theme.
-You won't need to go through a complicated setup process since I have already defined the configuration in the config.json file (see src file).
+You won't need to go through a complicated setup process since I have already defined the configuration in the config.json file (see on src/config).
 This application was built using Next.js 14, Tailwind, and DaisyUI.

-- support change theme dark
-- build with server side rendering (SSR) suitable for SEO

 ### 💻 Step to install :

 1. clone repository
 2. setting configuration in file ./src/config/config.json
-3. upload image in folder public
+3. upload image in folder public (optional)
 4. npm install
 5. npm run dev